-- 3.10.
-The Utility Regulator will wish to ensure that where customers may have suffered loss, damage, inconvenience, or any other adverse impact as a consequence of the contravention, the level of customer detriment is quantified where it is possible to do so. - 3.11.
-There are also likely to be many different ways a company may benefit from a contravention.
-We will therefore also look to quantify the gain to the regulated company and in doing so we will consider both direct financial benefits and indirect benefits such as avoided costs. - 3.12.
-Where the regulated company has taken or is taking steps to compensate affected customers we will consider the evidence of efforts made in this regard before finalising the amount of customer detriment. - 3.13.
-Having conducted the exercise of quantifying the customer detriment and/or the company gain, the Utility Regulator will next consider the seriousness of the contravention in accordance with step 2 below.
+- 3.9.
+The Utility Regulator will wish to ensure that customers receive appropriate redress where they have suffered loss, damage, inconvenience, or any other adverse impact as a consequence of the contravention.
+We will therefore attempt to quantity the level of customer detriment where it is possible to do so. - 3.10.
+Where the regulated company has taken or is taking steps to compensate affected customers we will consider the evidence of efforts made in this regard before finalising the amount of customer detriment. - 3.11.
+In addition the Utility Regulator will wish to deprive the regulated company of all the financial benefit they have derived from the contravention.
+There are many ways a company may benefit from a contravention, therefore in calculating the gain to the regulated company we will consider both direct financial benefits and indirect benefits such as avoided costs. - 3.12.
+Where the regulated company has not made any gain or customers have not suffered any detriment a financial penalty may still be appropriate and in such cases the Utility Regulator will consider the seriousness of the contravention in accordance with step 2 below.